dr-leo/pandaSDMX/doc/implementation.rst

 Formats
 =======

-The :ref:`IM <im>` provides terms and concepts for data and metadata, but does not specify *how that (meta)data is stored or represented*.
+The IM provides terms and concepts for data and metadata, but does not specify *how that (meta)data is stored or represented*.
 The SDMX standards include multiple ways to store data, in the following formats:

 SDMX-ML